Dana Shultz is a business-savvy attorney with in-depth knowledge of law, business, technology, and the needs of startup

 See Dana’s answers to hundreds of legal and business questions on Avvo.

-In October 2012 and December 2013, Dana was honored as one of the Top Writers on Quora.
+Dana was honored as one of the Top Writers on Quora in 2012 and 2103.
 Dana’s more noteworthy answers include those to the following questions:

 - Is it possible for an introvert to become a successful lawyer?
 If so, how?